+Front panel

+Back panel

 I will report any issues regarding the fit of the vest to my Command within 30 days.
-After 30 days, HQMC will not be responsible for costs related to any alteration.
-Any costs required for alteration after 30 days will be at my expense or the Command's expense should the Command be willing to absorb.
+After 30 days, HQMC w

+not be responsible for costs related to any alteration.
+Any costs required for alteration after 30 days will be

+my expense or the Command's expense should the Command be willing to absorb.

 NAME PRINTED

+CLONIATURE.

 SIGNATURE

 DATE RECEIVED